yalavrinenko/lammps/doc/src/pair_awpmd.rst

 Description
 """""""""""

-This pair style represents Split AWPMD, the most general version of the Wave Packet Molecular Dynamics with antisymmetrization and wave packet splitting.
+This pair style represents Split AWPMD, the most general version of the Wave Packet Molecular Dynamics with antisymmetrization and wavepacket splitting.
 Compare to the original method of Wave Packet Molecular Dynamics (WPMD) (see :doc:`pair_style wpmd/cut <pair_wpmd>`) it is more precise and accounts for the exchange interaction of electrons although it is about 100 times slower.

 In the splitting technique :ref:`(Morozov, 2012) <Morozov2012>` an electron is represented by multiple Gaussians, with mixing coefficients playing the role of additional dynamic variables.
 It significantly improves the accuracy of the wave function representation and allows one to reproduce many quantum effects such as penetration of a potential barrier.
 The ions are treated as classical particles.